7c6f434c/rfcs/rfcs/0078-configuration-file-generators.md

 Do nothing, continuing with the current code duplication.

 Same, but put configuration generators closer to packages.
+This would mean widespread use of the module system inside `pkgs/`.
+There is also no guarantee that all the configuration files describing interaction of multiple software packages will have a clear choice of reference package.

 Many proposed solutions based on a significant rework of the module system.

 Abstract generation of configuration files with package-like flat arguments and plain text file outputs.
+This approach will need less code as long as it we do not want type checks, or ease of overriding values.

 Implement a complete service abstraction not tied to global system-wide assumptions.